 In addition to the basic schedule backups by daily, weekly or monthly, AOMEI Backupper Professional can detect specific events and create a backup when they occur, including user logon, user logoff, system startup and system shutdown.

-- User logoff: it’s exact opposite of "User logon".
-You may worry about the data you saved and the programs you installed loss caused by other users or unpredicted disasters after you logged off from the computer.
+- User logoff: it’s the exact opposite of "User logon".
+You may worry about the loss of the data you saved and the programs you installed caused by other users or unpredicted disasters after you logged off from the computer.
 Therefore, it’s better to schedule an automatic backup when a user logs off from the computer.

-- System startup: before doing any changes on the computer after system startup, it's better to schedule an automatic backup after you start the computer.
+- System startup: before doing any changes on the computer after system startup, it's better to schedule an automatic backup.
 You can determine how many minutes later after system startup to perform the backup.

-- System shutdown: usually, system failures resulting in data loss occur when shutting down the computer.
-The best solution to this could be backup data at once after finishing work on the computer before it is shutdown.
-However, it’s difficult to schedule such backup with a fixed time since it is often hard to determine when a user will finish work, and a user wouldn’t like to waiting for backup to be completed.
+- System shutdown: usually, system failures resulting in data loss occur when you shut down the computer.
+The best solution to this could be backing up data at once after finishing work on the computer or before it shuts down.
+However, it’s difficult to schedule such backup with a fixed time since it is often hard to determine when a user will finish work, and a user wouldn’t like to wait for the backup to be completed.
 Therefore, it’s better to schedule an automatic backup when a user shut down the computer.

-1: Install and launch AOMEI Backupper Professional, and then click on "Backup" tab.
-All backup types support to create a backup upon specific event, including "File Sync".
-Here we will take "create system image" for example.
+1. Download, install and launch AOMEI Backupper Professional, and then click on "Backup" tab.
+All backup types support to create a backup upon specific events.
+Here we will take creating a system image as an example.
 So select "System Backup" on the right.

-2: First you are able to edit the default "Task Name".
+2. First you are able to edit the default "Task Name".
 The program will automatically choose system and boot related partitions as the source.
 You only need to choose a destination to save backup image.
-To enable event-triggered system backup, please click "Schedule" at the bottom.
+To enable event-triggered system backup, please click "Schedule Backup" at the bottom.

-3: In the pop-up window, click and choose "Event triggers" in the drop-down menu.
+3. In the pop-up window, click "Enable Schedule Backup" and choose "Event triggers" in the drop-down menu.

-Tips: You also can click "Advanced" tab to choose a way to perform the event-triggered system backup.
-The default option is "Incremental Backup" which only backup the new added, changed and deleted data based on the last backup.
+Tip: You also can click "Backup Scheme" on the left side to choose a way to perform the event-triggered system backup.
+The default option is "Incremental Backup" which only backup the newly added, changed and deleted data based on the last backup.
 You also can change to "Full Backup" or "Differential Backup".

-4: Now you will find the checkbox before "Schedule" has been ticked.
-After clicking "Start Backup", there are two options available to choose.
+4. Now you can confirm the source data and destination path.
+After clicking "Start Backup", there are two options available.

 - Add the schedule and start backup now: the program will add the schedule and immediately perform a full system backup.
-When you shut down the computer next time, the program will perform a full, incremental or differential backup based on what you specified at "Advanced" tab.
+When you shut down the computer next time, the program will perform a full, incremental or differential backup based on what you specified in "Backup Scheme".

 During the computer shutdown process, a message is displayed on the computer screen.
 You don't have to waste time waiting for the backup to be completed.

-1: AOMEI Backupper allows you to easily change the event-triggered backup you have already added.
+1. AOMEI Backupper allows you to easily change the event-triggered backup you have already added.
 At "Home" tab, all the backup tasks are listed.
-Click "Advanced" and select "Schedule Task".
+Find the event-triggered backup and select "Schedule" from the expanded menu.

-2: In the pop-up window, click "General" to change it to what you want it to be, and then click "OK" to confirm.
+2. In the Schedule Settings window, change it to what you want it to be, and then click "OK" to confirm.

-Creating a backup automatically based on specific event is especially useful in companies with an irregular work cycle, where it is difficult to plan a suitable time in advance for performing backups.
-This solution also proves itself when we want to be sure that a computer will be secured each day but we don't want to perform backup during office hours because this could increase the load on the computer network and possibly disrupt employees in the performance of their duties.
+Creating a backup automatically based on a specific event is especially useful in companies with an irregular work cycle, where it is difficult to plan a suitable time in advance for performing backups.
+This solution also proves itself when we want to be sure that a computer will be secured every day without performing the backup during office hours.
+That's because a backup during office hours could increase the load on the computer network and possibly disrupt employees in the performance of their duties.